WeLoveSpeed/welovespeed.com/_talks/2021/optimiser-le-chemin-critique.md

   slides: ~
   video: ~
 en_US:
-  title: Critical path optimization or "How to accelerate your performance?"
+  title: Critical path optimization
+  subtitle: / "How to accelerate your performance?"
+  exceprt: >-
+    When does the first rendering of a page occur?
+How to identify and optimize blockages?
+How to anticipate rendering problems?
+Examples, techniques and tools to better master the critical path.
   description: >-
     Often present in various Web optimization tools, the critical path is a concept that is poorly understood or ignored.
 When does the first rendering of a page occur?
 How to identify and optimize blockages?
 These are the questions I want to answer.